Viettranni/JobScout/README.md

 - server.js: Start the server.
 - Store your personal MongoDB Atlas credentials in your .env file and add MONGO_URL='Your link'

+Install dependencies, you have to do this on the frontend and backend folders separately: npm install

-How to start the development server: npm run dev
+How to start the Vite development server (frontend): npm run dev

 Run the backend:
 node server.js

-Run the frontend:
-npm start

 # Don't have the MongoDB Atlas account?